46 Positive Environmental Success Stories - May 2024

 Photo by Markus Spiske / Unsplash

-B&Q have revealed they have installed collection points to recycle unwanted plastic plant pots.
+B&Q has revealed they have installed collection points to recycle unwanted plastic plant pots.
 Dropped off pots will be collected and processed into new pots.
 (Edie)

 Amsterdam is utilising blue-green roofs, which absorb rainwater and allow it to be used by building residents to water plants and flush toilets.
 (The Guardian)